Dev202300/dashboard-template-/README.md

-# dashboard-template-
-This project is a modern, clean, and responsive admin dashboard interface designed for e-commerce platforms to help store owners or managers monitor and manage their business performance.
-The dashboard displays various analytics and metrics in a visually intuitive manner, allowing for efficient business insights and decision-making.

 # My Next.js Application

 This is a modern web application built with [Next.js](https://nextjs.org) and enhanced with various powerful features and libraries.